-Did you know there are different kinds of credit scores, but FICO Scores are the ones most commonly used by 90% of top lenders²?
-Odds are, if you apply for a loan or a credit card the lender’s going to take a peek at your FICO Score.
+Did you know there are different kinds of credit scores, but FICO® Scores are the ones most commonly used by 90% of top lenders?1 Odds are, if you apply for a loan or a credit card, the lender’s going to take a peek at your FICO Score.

 But other credit scores can come into play when you need to borrow money.
-So what’s the difference between FICO Scores vs. other credit scores?
+A FICO Score is one type of credit score, but not all credit scores are FICO scores.
+So what’s the difference between FICO Scores and other credit scores?
 Let’s break it down:

-FICO Scores were first developed by the Fair Isaac Corporation, which now just goes by FICO for short.
-These scores have been in use for more than two decades and as mentioned, FICO is the most commonly used credit score model.
+A FICO Score is a type of credit score.
+But what about FICO Score’s origins?
+FICO Scores were first developed by the Fair Isaac Corporation, which now goes by FICO for short.
+These scores have been in use for over three decades, and as mentioned, FICO is the most commonly used credit score model.